Best Indiana Debt Relief, Consolidation and Settlement Programs

 Indiana residents are also required to take a consumer credit counseling class and obtain a bankruptcy certificate from this class with a certified credit counseling company.
 This class is designed to educate you on debt relief programs, in hopes of keeping you out of bankruptcy.
 Bankruptcy will have the worst effect on a person’s credit, so you want to try to avoid filing for BK at all costs.

 Indiana Debt Relief Program Guidelines & Requirements

 - Over $5,000 in debt is required to qualify for debt settlement, including medical bills, collection accounts, credit cards, car repossessions, and unsecured personal loans.
-Just about any type of unsecured bills will qualify.
+Just about any unsecured bills will be eligible.

 - Consumer credit counseling requires over $5,000 in credit cards only.

 Consolidation loans offer Indiana residents a way to transfer high-interest unsecured debts onto a low-interest loan.
 You would then have only one loan to pay back.

 However, to qualify for a low-interest loan, you must have a credit score of 700 or higher.
 Golden Financial Services does not offer loans, but we recommend you check with a credit union near you.
 Credit unions have a reputation for providing the lowest rate on consolidation loans.